HenryHoward/melodygenerator/README.md

 # melodygenerator

-This program produces a MusicXML file representing a short 8-16 bar meoldy in one of the major keys, with note length, note pitch, presents of rests and presents of chords randomised.
+My first coding project.
+Produces a MusicXML file representing a randomly-generated 8-16 bar melody.
+Can be played in software such as MuseScore.
+Sounds awful.